bwakedavis/bwakedavis.github.io/content/blog/ethereum/index.markdown

 #### Properties of Smart Contracts

-+ *Autonomous* - the creator doesn't have to participate in the process after deployig the contract.
++ *Autonomous* - the creator doesn't have to participate in the process after deploying the contract.
 + *Auto-sufficient* - contracts are able to collect money, realize transactions, distribute resources, issue and spend funds to allow a large capacity of storage.

 #### Advantages of Smart Contracts

 + Faster, simpler and hassle free processes.
 + Secure - data in decentralized registry cannot be easily lost or cyber attacked
-+ Pecision - Mistakes are not easily made due to absence of physical forms
++ Precision - Mistakes are not easily made due to absence of physical forms
 + Reduces settlement time.
 + Low operational overheads and costs.
 + Reduced administration and services cost owing .to automation and ease of compliance and reports.

 #### Disadvantages of Smart Contracts

-+ Hard to maintain - contracts deployed are immutable so changes in bussiness logic and general bug fixes  become tough.
++ Hard to maintain - contracts deployed are immutable so changes in business logic and general bug fixes  become tough.
 + Small community because it's a new field.

 **Decentralized Autonomous Organization(DAO)** are organizations that exist entirely on the blockchain and are governed by the protocols.